rubik/radon/docs/commandline.rst

 .. note::
     On some systems, such as Windows, the default encoding is not UTF-8.
-If you are using Unicode characters in your Python file and want to analyze it with Radon, you'll have to set the `RADONFILESENCODING` to `UTF-8`.
+If you are using Unicode characters in your Python file and want to analyze it with Radon, you'll have to set the `RADONFILESENCODING` environment variable to `UTF-8`.

 The :command:`cc` command
 -------------------------